2024-2025 Northern Circuit Safari Tanzania + Destinations

-The Northern Circuit is the most famous safaris circuit in Tanzania and the world at large.
-The Northern Circuit Safaris Tanzania stretches in the northern part of the country and encounters the most famous National Parks in Tanzania such as the Serengeti, Ngorongoro Crater, Kilimanjaro National Park, Lake Manyara, Tarangire National Park, Arusha National Park, Olduvai Gorge, and Mkomazi National Park.
+The Northern Circuit is the most famous Northern Circuit Safari Tanzania and the world at large.
+The Northern Circuit Safari Tanzania stretches in the northern part of the country and encounters the most famous National Parks in Tanzania such as the Serengeti, Ngorongoro Crater, Kilimanjaro National Park, Lake Manyara, Tarangire National Park, Arusha National Park, Olduvai Gorge, and Mkomazi National Park.
 The Northern safaris circuit Tanzania holds large numbers of wildlife and all other forms of attractions such as the volcanoes, calderas, and many more to mention but a few.

 Serengeti National Park